JFMatos/CARLA-Double-Sensor-Recording/Readme.md

 ```

 **Run CARLA client side**
-The script 'PythonAPI\examples\manual_control.py' is able to perform a client side connection to the server and spawn a car that we are able to control or autopilot and record images from any sensor available.
+The script 'PythonAPI\examples\manual_control.py' is able to perform a client side connection to the server and spawn a car that we are able to control or autopilot and record images from any sensor available.<br>
-Decided to modify this script and create 'custom_manual_control.py' in order to be able to record any non RGB sensor simultaneously and the RGB sensor at the same time.
+Decided to modify this script and create 'custom_manual_control.py' in order to be able to record any non RGB sensor simultaneously and the RGB sensor at the same time.<br>
 Run the script:
 ```sh
 cd PythonAPI\examples